JorgeCastilloPrz/hiroaki/README.md

 *Hiroaki is a Japanese name that literally means 'spreading brightness'.
 It is derived from the words 'hiro', which means 'large or wide', and 'aki', which means 'bright or clear'.*

-The intention of Hiroaki is to spread brightness over your tests by simplifying the way you prepare your test environment prior to the test execution.
+The intention of Hiroaki is to achieve that on your tests by simplifying the way you prepare your test environment prior to the test execution.

 Usage